Ben Turpin: Vaudeville

 Turpin worked in vaudeville, burlesque, and circuses.
 He had a distinctive appearance, with a small wiry frame, a brush mustache, and crossed eyes.
 Turpin's famous eyes, he said, only crossed as a young adult after he suffered an accident.
-He was convinced that the crossed eyes were essential to his comic career; his co-workers recalled that after he received any blow to the head he made a point of looking himself in the mirror to assure himself that they had not become uncrossed.
+He was convinced that the crossed eyes were essential to his comic career; his co-workers recalled that after he received any blow to the head he made a point of looking himself in the mirror to assure himself that his eyes had not become uncrossed.
 He was a devout Catholic, and his workmates occasionally goaded him by threatening to pray that his eyes would uncross, thus depriving him of his livelihood.

 Turpin famously bought a $25,000 insurance policy with Lloyd's of London, payable if his eyes ever uncrossed.
-A 1920 version of the story had the amount upped $100,000.
+A 1920 version of the story had the amount upped to $100,000.

-He developed a vigorous style of physical comedy, including an ability to stage comic pratfalls that impressed even his fellow workers in the rough-and-tumble world of silent comedy.
+He developed a vigorous style of physical comedy, including an ability to stage comic pratfalls that impressed even his fellows in the rough-and-tumble world of silent comedy.
 One of his specialties was a forward tumble he called the "hundred an' eight".
 It was basically an interrupted forward somersault initiated by kicking one leg up, turning over 180 degrees to land flat on the back or in a seated position.